shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sample_experiments/near-rt.rst

    - Test and validate the functionality of the Near-RT RIC and xApps

 The Near-RT RIC is a key component of the O-RAN architecture, enabling programmability and intelligence in the RAN.
 By deploying and experimenting with the Near-RT RIC and xApps, you can gain practical knowledge of O-RAN components and their interactions, and explore the potential of open, intelligent, and programmable RAN.

+For architectural details and integration, see the :ref:`Near-RT RIC Architecture <near_rt_ric_architecture>` in the Software Architecture section.

 References
 ----------